MadalinCernat/Eventus/README.md

 # Eventus
-Blazor web application with MSSQL database.
+This is a Blazor Server web application connected to a MSSQL database, built as part of Tim Corey's C# Challenge.
-Helps you track your events, for example weddings, birthday parties and concerts.
+It helps you track your events, for example weddings, birthday parties and concerts.
 __Progress:__ 10%

 ## Functionalities: